lorerunner/data-science-blog/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using Stack Overflow data from 2019 to better understand:

-1. How ?
+1. Which programming language is the most desire in the next year?
-2. What ?
+2. How does different programming language related to work hours per week and job satisfaction?
-3. How
+3. What biases did the respondents have in proposing different programming languages?

 ## File Descriptions <a name="files"></a>